mimminou/PDBASER/README.md

 PDBaser reads raw .pdb and .ent files as downloaded from the pdb, extracts pure protein chains and heteroatoms (ligands and others) and removes water molecules, and then saves everything in a directory named as the original input filename.

+# Who is this for ?

+This tool is perfect for RMSD reliability test preparation, where a large number of proteins and their ligands are needed.
+It can also help people who are not very accustomed to command line interfaces, and aren't willing to pay a (usually high) premium for other software.

 # Requirements

 #### Windows

-For Windows users, PDBaser has a precompiled version, it can be found in the releases category, it can be installed on windows 7 SP1 / 8 / 8.1 / 10 and only requires Microsoft visual C++ 2015 x86.
+For Windows users, PDBaser has a precompiled version, it can be found in the releases category, and can be installed on windows 7 SP1 / 8 / 8.1 / 10 and only requires Microsoft visual C++ 2015 x86.

 #### Linux / MacOS